Dynatrace/Dynatrace-workflow-samples/templates/Ownership/Team-Import/README.md

 # Ownership Team Imports Templates

 Within this directory, you'll find templates designed for importing Ownership teams through Workflows.
-Our data sources for this process include Microsoft Entra ID and a custom file hosted on GitHub.
+Our data sources for this process include Microsoft Entra ID, ServiceNow and a custom file hosted on GitHub.

 For a comprehensive guide on how to utilize workflows for importing new teams, please refer to the [product documentation](https://docs.dynatrace.com/docs/manage/ownership/ownership-teams#import-teams).
 This documentation also contains detailed information about the specific [workflow action `import_teams`](https://docs.dynatrace.com/docs/manage/ownership/ownership-app#import-teams).